HCDE 590–591 Capstone · MindOS

 • Wrote UX microcopy for avatar prompts, challenges, and onboarding

-• Created "Friend Authored Challenges": using prosocial peer pressure to encourage engagement and connection
+• Created "Friend-Authored Challenges": using prosocial peer pressure to encourage engagement and connection

 Ongoing Challenges

-This project reinforced my belief that the most important UX work happens at the intersection of research, behavioural science, and ethics.
+This project reinforced my belief that the most important UX work happens at the intersection of research, behavioral science, and ethics.
 Designing for attention isn't a usability problem.
 It's a question of what kind of relationship a product should have with its users.

 Next case study